numb3r33/sdt/README.md

+This package is an implementation of the paper [Distilling a Neural Network Into a Soft Decision Tree](https://arxiv.org/pdf/1711.09784.pdf) by Nicholas Frosst, Geoffrey Hinton.

 **Abstract**
 Deep neural networks have proved to be a very effective way to perform classification tasks.
 But it is hard to explain why a learned network makes